Sidra Data Platform (version 2019.R5: Defeated Dougherty)¶

 In Sidra 2019.R4 we finished a quite considerable effort to migrate the system to .NET Core 2.2, which yielded massive benefits from perfrmance and architecture/engineering point of view.
 In this release, we have gone a bit forward on that migration, moving all the code base to recently released .NET Core 3.1.
 This allows Sidra to be running on the Long-Term Support branch (LTS) which will ensure support of this version during the next three years.

-Finally, as part of this release we have completed several other important features, such as the new Data Encryption mechanism, a new SignalR-based reactive notification system, a new system client application (the Integration Hub) for enabling real-time integration with third party systems in a secure and governed way and many bug fixes and general improvements.
+Finally, as part of this release we have completed several other important features, such as the new Data Encryption mechanism, a new SignalR-based reactive notification system, a new system Data Product (the Integration Hub) for enabling real-time integration with third party systems in a secure and governed way and many bug fixes and general improvements.

 Here are some of the key highlights included as Sidra 2019.R5: